Our classic multichannel preamplifier.

 At PreSonus, we know that the mic preamplifier is a key component in the sonic quality of a recording.
-Many other companies that offer mobile recording interfaces add the cheapest possible microphone preamplifier as an afterthought.
+The DigiMax D8 includes custom-designed, high-voltage, discrete, XMAX Class A microphone preamplifiers that complement every microphone.

 XMAX preamplifiers are built with three key elements:

 - High Voltage.
 The XMAX preamplifier runs on power rails of 30V.
 Most off-the-shelf, op-amp-based designs run on power rails of 10V to 18V.
 Higher-voltage power rails deliver more headroom, deeper lows, smoother highs, and a richer overall sound.

 - Discrete components—not op-amps.
 We only use genuine transistors, resistors, and capacitors.
 Op-amps add noise, coloration, and harshness to a signal.
 Our discrete design delivers ultra-low noise and transparency.